Skip to content

 Company History

-Founded 2006 — making Payneteasy one of the longer-running vendors in the white-label gateway category.
-Operating entity: Pay-Net Easy Group.
+Founded in 2006, which makes Payneteasy one of the longer-running vendors in the white-label gateway category.
+The operating entity is Pay-Net Easy Group.
 The company evolved from a basic e-commerce payment aggregator into a fuller payment orchestration platform across the late 2000s and 2010s.
-Russian-origin engineering history is reflected in the company's legacy CIS connector relationships and in the location of one of its two processing data centers (Moscow), with the other in Amsterdam.
+The Russian-origin engineering history is reflected in the company's legacy CIS connector relationships and in the location of one of its two processing data centers (Moscow), with the other in Amsterdam.

-Through the 2010s the company built out its connector library, the white-label gateway and the orchestration layer, picking up PCI DSS Level 1 certification and joining the Visa Global Registry of Service Providers.
-Registered Mastercard SDP Compliant Service Provider.
-Year-on-year listing on the Visa registry reached seven consecutive years by 2026 — a longer external-validation streak than most competitors in this category can show.
+Through the 2010s the company built out its connector library, the white-label gateway and the orchestration layer, picking up PCI DSS Level 1 certification and joining the Visa Global Registry of Service Providers, plus a registered Mastercard SDP Compliant Service Provider status.
+Year-on-year listing on the Visa registry reached seven consecutive years by 2026, a longer external-validation streak than most competitors in this category can show.

 More recent positioning has emphasized Open Banking connectors (Yapily, Volt), automated dispute resolution via Mastercard Ethoca and Visa Verifi, and the 3DS Adapter as a standalone product.
 Two case studies published in April 2026 cite an 87% chargeback reduction for an e-commerce merchant and settlement-risk reduction via real-time Open Banking flows.
-Today: approximately 150 staff per the company's About page, with Gibraltar HQ and the Baku support and engineering office, 1,000+ payment connections, 10M transactions/day claimed processing capacity, 99.997% uptime claim.
-A 2021 FinTelegram investor alert named Payneteasy as the payment facilitator behind the unauthorized broker NAB Consulting — historical but on record.
+Today the company has approximately 150 staff per its About page, with the Gibraltar HQ and the Baku support and engineering office, 1,000+ payment connections, 10M transactions/day claimed processing capacity, and a 99.95% uptime claim (verified via Pingdom since 2022 per the company platform page).
+A 2021 FinTelegram investor alert named Payneteasy as the payment facilitator behind the unauthorized broker NAB Consulting, historical but on record.

 Our analysis of 0 reviews from Trustpilot and industry sources